-Today, we’re pleased to announce the new Backblaze for Business.
-We’ve spent the better part of the year building new functionality for our business and group users and are excited to release that functionality, Groups, to the world today.
+Today, we’re pleased to announce the new Backblaze Business Backup.
+We’ve spent the better part of the year building new functionality for our business and group users and are excited to release that functionality, Backblaze Groups, to the world today.

 What is a Group?
 Groups are a collection of computers paid for by administrators, whether it’s one Backblaze account with a lot of computers, or a collection of individual accounts looking for centralized billing, Groups has you covered.
-Anyone that wants to administrate or pay for a collection of computers can use a Group – not just Businesses, but families, teams, and whatever in between.
-In fact, Groups seamlessly integrates with our Computer Backup and B2 Cloud Storage as well as Backblaze for Business.
+Anyone that wants to administrate or pay for a collection of computers can use a Group—not just businesses, but families, teams, and whoever in between.
+In fact, Groups seamlessly integrates with our Backblaze Computer Backup and Backblaze B2 Cloud Storage as well as Backblaze Business Backup.

 What Are Backblaze Groups?